tdverse9/frozen_lake_rf/README.md

 Overview-
 Implements Q-Learning from scratch on the deterministic (non-slippery) version of FrozenLake.
 This serves as the foundation and baseline for the curriculum learning experiments.

-##  #Notebook 2 — frozen_lake_combined.ipynb
+## Notebook 2 — frozen_lake_combined.ipynb
 Overview -
 Extends the problem to a stochastic environment with a custom 20% slip probability.
-Under this setting, the agent only moves in the intended direction 80% of the time — slipping sideways (left or right of intended) with 10% each.
+Under this setting, the agent only moves in the intended direction 80% of the time slipping sideways (left or right of intended) with 10% each.
 A simple Q-Learner's performance drops significantly under this stochasticity.
 This notebook applies Curriculum Learning to recover performance within a budget of just 1000 total episodes.

 ---
 ### In future work, we aim to explore Proximal Policy Optimization (PPO)